Ozarks

 The Salem Plateau, named after Salem, Missouri, makes up the largest geologic area of the Ozarks.
 The second largest is the Springfield Plateau, named after Springfield, Missouri, nicknamed the "Queen City of the Ozarks".
 On the northern Ozark border are the cities of St. Louis and Columbia, Missouri.
-Significant Ozark cities in Arkansas include Fayetteville, Bentonville, Springdale, Eureka Springs, and Fort Smith.
-Branson, just north of the Arkansas–Missouri border, is a tourist destination and popularizer of Ozark culture.
+Significant Ozark cities in Arkansas include Fayetteville, Rogers, Bentonville, Springdale, Eureka Springs, and Fort Smith.
+Branson, just north of the Arkansas–Missouri border, is a tourist destination where Ozark culture is popularized.